ALEHACKsp/face-injector-v2-1/README.md

 # face-injector-v2
-update face injector by KANKOSHEV
+injector by KANKOSHEV, Update by me.

 You should understand that sooner or later you will be banned for this project. this is an example, you can improve the code, replace the driver, replace the mapper, etc.